prabhatjha/prabhatjha.github.io/_posts/2020-04-20-some-tips-for-hiring-managers-during-covid-lockdown.markdown

 - Fully documented on how to build, test and run.

-Advantage of this approach is you see how they code in an environment they are comfortable with all the tools they have under a resoanable deadline.
+Advantage of this approach is you see how they code in an environment they are comfortable with all the tools they have under a reasoanable deadline.
 You get to see their code style, documentation style, thoroughness on test cases.

 Schedule a screen sharing session to have them walk through their thinking process and decisions they made.
 Go deep as much as you need.
 This exercise will tell you a lot about a candidate than couple of 40-min code exercise done on the fly would.
 One of my candiates came up with 3 different solutions and it was interesting to see her thinking process from a basic solution to a more sophisticated solution.